Alcoholism Treatment & Medications

 Medical Detox for Alcohol

-Medical detox is often the first step in the alcohol abuse recovery process.
+A medical detox program is often the first step in the alcohol abuse recovery process.
 Medical detox is an intervention designed to help a person withdraw from alcohol while keeping them as safe and comfortable as possible through medical supervision, medications, and support.
 The Substance Abuse and Mental Health Services Administration (SAMHSA) advises hospitalization or another form of inpatient detox for people withdrawing from alcohol due to humanitarian and safety concerns.7 Withdrawal symptoms may start anywhere from 6 to 24 hours after a person’s last drink and symptoms can range from mild and uncomfortable (e.g., insomnia, tremors) to severe and life-threatening (e.g., seizures, delirium).7

 Inpatient Alcohol Rehabilitation

-For people with a severe alcohol use disorder, inpatient rehabilitation is often the next step after detox, as it provides the highest level of support and care.
+For people with a severe alcohol use disorder, inpatient rehab is often the next step after detox, as it provides the highest level of support and care.
 Inpatient rehab offers 24/7 medical care and support, often in non-hospital settings.
 Different forms of inpatient alcohol rehab have different lengths of stay but as a general rule, patients will stay anywhere from 7 to 30 days.
 During inpatient rehab, you will receive a wide range of services including individual and group therapy, educational classes, and case management providing assistance in accessing other necessary resources.8

 Partial Hospitalization Programs (PHPs)